-Online access to the ACS Style Guide is available via the ACS website.
+Online access to the ACS Style Guide is available via the USC Libraries.
 Chapter 14 contains the rules for how to cite references in text and create a bibliography.
 Some examples are provided below.

 The minimum required information for a book is author or editor, book title, publisher, city of publication, and year of publication.
 Omit words like “Company,” “Inc.,” “Publisher,” and “Press” in publishers’ names.
 Some ACS publications include the chapter title in book references, while others do not.
 Check with the publication itself.
 Using the word “In” signifies the primary author(s) wrote only part of the book, not the entire book.

 Anastas, P. T.; Warner, J. C. Green Chemistry: Theory and Practice; Oxford University Press: Oxford, 1998.

 Asmus, K. D. Recent Aspects of Thiyl and Perthiyl Free Radical Chemistry.
 In Active Oxygens, Lipid Peroxides, and Antioxidants; Yagi K., Ed.; Japan Scientific Societies: Tokyo; CRC: Boca Raton, FL, 1993; pp 57-67.

 This citation, below, is in ACS format.
 The journal shown in this example has a volume number but not an issue number.
 If there is an issue number, it is found after the volume number, but before the page number(s).

 Evans, D. A.; Fitch, D. M.; Smith, T. E.; Cee, V. J. Application of Complex Aldol Reactions to the Total Synthesis of Phorboxazole B. J. Am.
 Chem.
 Soc.
 2000, 122, 10033-10046.